Jackson County Public Works

 If you are going to be handling food at any establishment in Jackson County, you are required to have a Food Handler Permit.
 However, if your food establishment is located in the cities of Kansas City or Independence, you must contact their Health Departments directly for food handler permits.

-The Environmental Health Division is now offering online training/permits for food handlers through StateFoodSafety.com.
+The Environmental Health Division is now offering online training/permits for food handlers through TAP Series.
 This new online service allows people seeking permits to access a website 24 hours a day, seven days a week.
 Applicants must pass the Safe Food Handling Assessment with a 70% score or higher to qualify to receive a Jackson County Food Handler Permit.
 Please note: This is the only on-line food safety course that Jackson County accepts.
-The course is audio/visual and is offered in five languages: English, Spanish, Mandarin, Korean and Vietnamese.
+The course is audio/visual and is offered in three languages: English, Spanish, and Mandarin.

-The service costs $25 and must be paid for with a credit or debit card.
-Applicants can access the site directly here.
-Reprints of your card can be obtained from StateFoodSafety.com for free if you obtain your original certification through them.
+The service costs $24.95 and must be paid for with a credit or debit card.
+Applicants can access the site at www.tapseries.com/4u/jc.

 Independence Health Department offers a classroom option to obtain a Food Handler Permit, cost is $15.
 To access their information:

 Telephone registration: (816) 847-7073